aliemre1990/aet-gulp-ts-sass/README.md

 * **excludeStandaloneScripts:**
 * **excludeVendorScripts:** Same logic as exclude standalone styles
 * **excludeVendorStyles:** Same...
-* **staticStyleReferences&staticScriptReferences:** Some script and style files might needed to referenced statically.
+* **include/exclude-staticStyleReferences&include/exclude-staticScriptReferences:** Some script and style files might needed to referenced statically.
 Or you may want to add references from web.
 Or you may want to copy an vendor to public folder and add reference to there.

 ## layoutModuleConfiguration
 Same as module configuration.